About Email Authentication

 DMARC is a validation system for your emails which detects and prevents email spoofing.
 It's built on top of SPF and DKIM, and while they help identify fake emails, DMARC provides reports on how and when emails are being rejected and the reason why.
 Also, it allows you to have more control over how receivers handle emails that failed authentication or validation.

-APSIS' Delivery department provides you with everything you need in order to get your email authentication ready, including DKIM and DMARC authentication.
+APSIS' Delivery department provides you with everything you need in order to get your email authentication ready.
 Reach out to your APSIS Account Manager, who will be able to redirect you to our Delivery professionals!